Will Arizona cover the spread vs. Colorado? Betting Trends, Record ATS

 Arizona Betting Records & Stats

-- In seven of 13 games this season, Arizona and its opponents have combined to score more than 163.5 points.
+- Arizona and its opponents have gone over 159.5 combined points in eight of 13 games this season.

-- The average point total in Arizona's matchups this year is 165.7, 2.2 more points than this game's over/under.
+- The average point total in Arizona's outings this year is 165.7, 6.2 more than this matchup's over/under.

 - The Wildcats' ATS record is 10-3-0 this season.